Do you ever wish you could do more with your eggshells?

-So when you make your own, why not add your egg shells to it to make it even better for you?
-The egg shells will give you an added calcium boost.
+When you make your own, why not add your eggshells to it to make it even better for you?
+The eggshells will give you an added calcium boost.

 11. Pot Scrubbers

 Well, you don’t.
-Instead, you just toss those egg shells in the pot with some soap and warm water.
-The egg shells will break up and become abrasive to remove dirt.
+Instead, you just throw those eggshells in the pot with some soap and warm water.
+The eggshells will break up and become abrasive to remove dirt.

 12. Toss It in Your Stock

 I’m all about gut health and improving our health anyway we can.
 So it is no surprise that I make bone broth and try to put it in anything possible.

 If you love broth (especially bone broth like I do), then you’ll definitely want to consider adding your eggshells to it to up the healthy qualities by adding some calcium.

 Do you struggle with your white clothes becoming dingy?
 If so, then you’ll be glad to know that you can use eggshells to help with that problem as well.